eclipse-rdf4j/rdf4j-doc/site/content/news/performance-in-3.2.md

 with all queries in general and adapts to the amount of available RAM.
 Typically the dynamic cache uses around 2 GB of RAM for a NativeStore with 250 million triples.

+# TODO perhaps explain in a bit more detail what predictive reads and dynamic caching are?

+# TODO link to / include more detailed benchmarks (perhaps as a graph?)